If you run an online business, you know how important your message is and how equally destructive it can be if your message is missing the mark.

-A clear message is the difference between…
+A clear message is a difference between…

 - A prospective client reading your sales page and clicking “buy it now!” versus leaving your website within milliseconds.

-- A networking conversation with someone who thinks,“Wow, she really understands me!” versus her eyes glazing over and tuning out entirely.
+- A networking conversation with someone who thinks, “Wow, she really understands me!” versus her eyes glazing over and tuning out entirely.

 - A social media follower signing up to work with you or signing up to work with your competitor.

 Your words matter.
 They either attract or repel your ideal clients.
-And obviously you want it to attract clients and grow your business.
+And obviously, you want it to attract clients and grow your business.
 So how do you know if your message is missing the mark?